Beijing Travel Guide

 Where to stay in Beijing

 Leo Hostel is a great choice.
-They offer a vast array of facilities, especially great for solo travellers.
+They offer a vast array of facilities, especially great for solo travelers.
 Dorm beds start at ¥57 and private rooms at ¥140.

 Happy Dragon City Center in the Dongcheng District.
 Here you can find private double rooms for as little ¥160.